 I.1 Introduction

 The purpose of this Appendix is to investigate whether currently existing identification schemes (most of them being internationally standardized) satisfy the requirements presented in F.771 or not.

+The currently existing schemes may not satisfy all the needs identified by F.771 that came later than the schemes themselves.
+The h642 identification scheme in the Recommendation is complementary scheme to existing identification schemes.
+It is meant to fill the gaps left by existing schemes and identified by F.771 for particular classes of applications.
+It is complementary to existing schemes in this sense, and is not a competitor.
+This Recommendation outlines the framework to make these identification schemes co-exist in future applications to take advantage of all the existing schemes including h642 identification scheme.

-I.2 Need for generic ID scheme for multimedia information access triggered by tag-based identification
+I.2 Need for generic identification scheme for multimedia information access triggered by tag-based identification

 Generic identification scheme in this Recommendation is applicable to multimedia information and service associated with any kind of objects and places.
 Any systems for multimedia information access triggered by tag-based identification should implement the generic identification scheme defined in this Recommendation.